ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

 ---

 9 My voltage doesn't change during flight
+ * Check you have selected teh correct board in OSD HARDWARE settings
- * Ensure you have selected the correct battery option - FC if using FC connection
+ * Check you have selected the correct battery option - FC if using FC connection
+ * If using a micro board, you probably have to select WITESPYMICRO
- * If using a witespy board you may have to select WITESPY in config.h
+ * If using a full size witespy board you may have to select WITESPY in config.h
  * Ensure you are connected to the correct vbat pin some are reversed bat1 / bat2
+ * Enable SWAPVOLTAGEPINS if you don't want to swap physical wires.

 ---